 Achieving a just transition in South Africa will require significant capital mobilisation, from both public and private sources, both domestically and internationally.
-It is estimated that South Africa will require at least US\$250 billion over the next three decades to transform the energy system, with at least US\$10 billion allocated toward "climate justice outcomes"-the heart of the transition-to support workers and communities in the transition e.g., compensation, retraining, relocation, and rehabilitation of regions and communities (Blended Finance Taskforce & Centre for Sustainability Transitions 2022).
-The estimated US\$250 billion excludes the additional requirements to transition to a fully green economy, including strengthened adaptation measures (Blended Finance Taskforce & Centre for Sustainability Transitions 2022).
+It is estimated that South Africa will require at least US\$250 billion over the next three decades to transform the energy system, excluding the additional requirements to transition to a fully green economy (Blended Finance Taskforce & Centre for Sustainability Transitions 2022).

-Domestically, capital can be mobilised by strengthening regulation and institutional arrangements, partnerships between the public and private sector for delivery, and attracting capital into new markets, technologies, business models, and enterprises (including smalland medium-sized enterprises).
+Domestically, capital can be mobilised by strengthening regulation and institutional arrangements, partnerships between the public and private sector for delivery, and attracting capital into new markets, technologies, business models, and enterprises (including small- and medium-sized enterprises).
 Historically, around three-quarters of South Africa's climate finance flows (public and private) have been allocated to clean energy generation projects, which has largely been a function of the commercial maturity of the renewable energy sector, spearheaded by the Renewable Energy Independent Power Producers Procurement Programme.
 National Treasury has a key leading role to play in incorporating climate considerations and the just transition imperative into national financing and budgeting, to ensure alignment with national objectives.
 National Treasury has already created working groups focused on climate change and the just transition, as well as deepened work on financing a sustainable economy, among other activities (National Treasury 2021; National Treasury 2022).

 Internationally, capital can be mobilised through the provisions of the Paris Agreement, among others, where developed countries are required to provide support to developing countries in reaching their climate goals.
 Support includes finance, capacity building, and technology transfer.
 The US\$ 8.5 billion Just Energy Transition Partnership, currently being defined, between South Africa and the European Union, France, Germany, the United Kingdom, and the United States in November 2021 is illustrative of the type of financing arrangement that is possible in support of a just transition (The Presidency 2021).
-The PCC will continue to assist the Presidential Climate Finance Task Team-who are overseeing the negotiations for this financial package and developing an associated investment plan before submitting recommendations to the Inter-Ministerial Committee chaired by the President-by providing guidance, analysis, and pathway and investment advice to ensure that the just transition outcomes contained in this framework are embedded in the JETP.
-The lessons drawn from the
+The PCC will continue to assist the

-JETP could also help mobilise further international support for just transition all around the world, as well as develop a pipeline of bankable projects.
+Presidential Climate Finance Task Team-who are overseeing the negotiations for this financial package and developing an associated investment plan before submitting recommendations to the Inter-Ministerial Committee chaired by the President-by providing guidance, analysis, and pathway and investment advice to ensure that the just transition outcomes contained in this framework are embedded in the JETP.
+The lessons drawn from the JETP could also help mobilise further international support for just transition all around the world, as well as develop a pipeline of bankable projects.